-In this course, students will evaluate the models that explain the biological bases and cognitive, behavioral, and affective functions of individuals.
-They will identify the neuroanatomy and neurological function of the brain.
-They will apply the main theories of nerve conduction, synaptic mechanisms, nervous system, genetics, and evolution.
-In addition, they will describe the changes that occur in the brain because of addiction.
+In this course, students will analyze the models that explain the biological bases and the cognitive, behavioral, and affective functions of individuals.
+They will examine the neuroanatomy and neurological function of the brain.
+Likewise, they will apply knowledge of the main theories of neuroconduction, synaptic mechanisms, nervous system, genetics, evolution, mental disorders, and addictive behavior, among others, related to the functioning and operation of the brain.
 (Pre-requisites: PSYC 1010, PSYC 1020)